Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Methodology

 \subsection{Performance Evaluation}

-We adopted the object keypoint similarity (OKS) metric~\cite{ruggero2017benchmarking} to evaluate the performance of keypoint detection.
-The OKS is a commonly used metric in human joints detection~\cite{lin2014microsoft}, which measures the distance between the predicted and ground-truth keypoints normalized by the relative scale of the instance.
-Because all target keypoints are visible in our case, the OKS for each keypoint $i$ is defined as:

-where $d_i$ is the Euclidean distance between the $i^{\text{th}}$ detected and ground-truth keypoints, $s$ is the square root of the pelvic bounding box's area representing the object scale, and $k_i$ is a per-keypoint constant representing the detection consistency of human observers.
-Perfect detection yields an OKS of 1, whereas the OKS approaches zero as the prediction diverges from the ground-truth location.
-Based on descriptions of the $k$-constant in \cite{ruggero2017benchmarking} and \cite{coco}, a subset of 200 radiographs was labeled five times by each annotators, which provided 3,000 redundant measurements for each keypoint.
-Therefore, we calculated the per-keypoint standard deviation (SD) according to $\sigma_i = \mathbb{E}[\frac{d_i^2}{s^2}]$, and the $k$-constant was defined as $k_i=2\sigma_i$ to obtain a perceptually meaningful similarity metric.
-The derived $k$-constants for all keypoints are presented in Table~\ref{table:2}.

-Following the convention in~\cite{coco}, we calculated the average precision and average recall with a threshold based on the OKS.
-That is, if the detection OKS was greater than the threshold value, this detection was considered a true-positive; otherwise, it was a false-negative.
-By varying the threshold from 0.5 to 0.95 with a step size of 0.05, we calculated the mean average precision (mAP) and mean average recall (mAR).
-Then, we performed ablation analysis to compare the effectiveness of different selections in constructing the keypoint detection model.
-Specifically, we compared the keypoint detection performance when using different loss functions (focal loss vs. cross-entropy loss), feature extraction models (ResNet vs. ResNeXt~\cite{xie2017aggregated} vs. Feature Pyramid Network~\cite{lin2017feature}), and types of keypoint masks (binary mask vs. heatmap mask~\cite{tompson2015efficient}\cite{law2018cornernet}\cite{yang2020feasibility}).
-In addition, the mean Euclidean distances between the detected and ground-truth locations for each keypoint were reported.
+The keypoint detection performance was evaluated using the object keypoint similarity (OKS) metric~\cite{ruggero2017benchmarking}, which measures the normalized distance between predicted and ground-truth keypoints.
+An OKS score of 1 indicates a perfect keypoint detection, while scores closer to 0 reflect increasing deviation from the ground-truth location.
+Following the convention in~\cite{lin2014microsoft}, detection precision and recall were assessed by thresholding OKS scores.
+Specifically, a keypoint prediction was considered a true positive if the OKS value exceeded a specified threshold; otherwise, it was deemed a false negative.
+By further varying the OKS threshold from 0.5 to 0.95 in steps of 0.05, we calculated the mean average precision (mAP) and mean average recall (mAR) as metrics for keypoint detection.

+Additionally, sensitivity analyses were performed to evaluate the influence of various model design choices on the keypoint detection performance.
+We compared the detection mAP and mAR using different loss functions (focal loss vs. cross-entropy loss), feature extraction backbone models (ResNet vs. ResNeXt~\cite{xie2017aggregated} vs. Feature Pyramid Network~\cite{lin2017feature}), and types of keypoint masks (binary mask vs. heatmap mask~\cite{yang2020feasibility}\cite{tompson2015efficient}\cite{law2018cornernet}) to determine the optimal model configuration.